denjhang/yaspfm-player-opm/v0.87/console_player/README_en.md

 ## Abstract

-YASP (Yet Another Sound Player) is a powerful command-line music player designed for the SPFM (Sound-Processing FM-synthesis) family of hardware.
+Written entirely in pure C, YASP (Yet Another Sound Player) is a powerful command-line music player designed for the SPFM (Sound-Processing FM-synthesis) family of hardware.
 It focuses on efficiently and accurately playing classic VGM and S98 format music files.
 This document aims to provide a deep dive into its core technical implementations, including the advanced timing system, SPFM communication protocol, and the innovative chip conversion and caching mechanism.

 ---